department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-11-Disagreement-Pathways/research-plan.md

 - Veterans and their families can apply for all benefits online
 - Logged-in users can easily track applications, claims, or appeals online
 - Veterans and their families can find a single, authoritative source of information
-- Logged-in users have a personalized experience, with relevant and time-saving features=
+- Logged-in users have a personalized experience, with relevant and time-saving features.

 ### Veteran Journey
 This work touches on various aspects of the Veteran Journey.
 Whenever a Veteran is applying for disability compensation benefits, this feature would be relevant.
 For many Veterans, this can happen at any point along their life journey.